Advances in High-speed Underwater Remote Vehicles for Subsea Pipeline Inspection

 - Creating sector-wide, cloud-based processing and delivery platforms that are future-proof and ready for the next phase of automation and artificial intelligence (AI).

 - Sensor integration – as we move towards a USV and ASV offshore model, sensor integration and power efficiency will become increasingly important.

-Fast ROVs have helped us move forward providing an innovation platform.
-There is a global evolution in how all industries are handling data, the internet, the carbon footprint and AI, and these developments are creating a huge paradigm shift.
+Fast ROVs have helped us move forward, providing an innovation platform.
+A global evolution is taking place in how all industries are handling data, the internet, the carbon footprint and AI, and these developments are creating a huge paradigm shift.
 This is especially relevant to the offshore industry because the cost model has been turned upside down; technology and the cost pressures are following six-month cycles rather than five-year cycles.
 This means we not only need to automate and standardize, but we also need to create dynamic solutions that allow for quick change.
 Cloud computing, AI and remote/onshoring opportunities are at the heart of these changes.

 Rapid technological developments are driving a new wave of innovation in the survey industry, making it unrecognizable from even a couple of years ago – but radical technology requires radical new thinking to achieve its full potential.
 The industry is still in a transitional period between the old and the new, with fast ROVs bridging the gap, eventually to be augmented by autonomous vehicles, automatic processing and reporting routines on the road to digitization.
 There will be growing pains as the industry evolves, and we all need to be willing to embrace the change.